Notice of Privacy Practices

 Right to Receive an Accounting of Disclosures

-You have a right to receive a listing of PHI disclosures that have been made other than (i) those made for treatment, payment or healthcare operations, (ii) those made prior to April 14, 2003, (iii) those made with your written permission, and (iv) those made for law enforcement or national security purposes.
+You have a right to request an accounting of certain disclosures of your PHI.
+The accounting does not include certain disclosures, such as (i) those made for treatment, payment or healthcare operations, (ii) those made prior to April 14, 2003, (iii) those made with your written permission, and (iv) those made for law enforcement or national security purposes.

 Right to Obtain a Paper Copy of this Notice

 You have a right to receive a paper copy of this notice, even if you have received a copy of this notice electronically.
 To request a paper copy, contact the Privacy Officer at the address listed above.